Course Outline

 e) Backward compatibility of WCAG

-9. The Act of April 4, 2019 on the digital accessibility of websites and the WCAG standard
+9. Act of April 4, 2019 on digital accessibility of websites and the WCAG standard

 a) 4 principles, 13 guidelines, 49 success criteria

-b) Perceivability, operability, understandability, and robustness – what do they mean for the entity?
+b) Perceivability, operability, understandability, and compatibility – what do they mean for entities?

-• Principle 1: Perceivability – how to implement it?
+• Principle 1: Perceivability – how to achieve it?

 • Principle 2: Operability